hzdu/plugins_cdn/wp-content/plugins/woocommerce-support-ticket-system/classes/acf/readme.txt

 * i18n - All strings inside ACF are now translatable
 * i18n - Accented term names in taxonomy fields are no longer corrupted at output
 * i18n - ACF translations are now synced with contributions from translation.wordpress.org at each release, increasing ACF's supported languages and updating many other translations.
 PRO strings should still be submitted as pull requests on GitHub (Additional thanks to maximebj, emreerkan and Timothée Moulin for their contributions which are included here)

+= 5.12.4 =
+*Release Date 18th October 2022*

+* Security Fix - ACF shortcode security fixes from the ACF 6.0.3 release.
+See the [6.0.3 release post](https://www.advancedcustomfields.com/blog/acf-6-0-3-release-security-changes-to-the-acf-shortcode-and-ui-improvements/#acf-shortcode) for more information

 = 5.12.3 =
 *Release Date 14th July 2022*